My passion is digital education.

 - Blogging requires you to be concise

-- Blogging allows you to experiment with forms of writing
+- Blogging allows you to experiment with writing forms

-- Blogging helps you to become a more confident writer
+- Blogging helps you to become more confident with words

-My ongoing doctorate began as an investigation into the influences on attitudes and practices of academics towards their virtual learning environment (where VLE can be any institutional platform or digital tool).
-This research journey is tracked on my University of Lincoln blog The ups and downs of this journey – and there have been many of each – are recorded on http://suewatling.blogs.lincoln.ac.uk/phd/ Know Your Limits was published on Thesis Whisperer in October 2015 and this records some of my research journey http://thesiswhisperer.com/2015/10/21/know-your-limits/
+My doctorate began as an investigation into the influences on attitudes and practices of academics towards their virtual learning environment (where VLE can be any institutional platform or digital tool).
+The ups and downs of this journey – and there have been many of each -has been copied across here under the PhD Tab.
+More of my doctoral expereinces are recorded in Know Your Limits published on Thesis Whisperer in October 2015 http://thesiswhisperer.com/2015/10/21/know-your-limits/

-September 2016 marks the enrolment of my final year on the Creative Writing Degrees.
-I have chosen to produce a Poetry Portfolio for my dissertation and am using Homer’s Iliad and Odyssey to explore the lives of the women who were caught up in the Trojan Wars.
+September 2016 marked the enrolment of my final year on the Creative Writing Degrees.
+I chose to produce a Poetry Portfolio for my dissertation which used Homer’s Iliad and Odyssey to explore the lives of the women caught up in the Trojan Wars.